c-hive/guides/universal/code-style.md

 - are prefixed with issue number and a dash, e.g. `issue#4-create_comething_fancy`

-## Unit tests

-- [Better specs](http://www.betterspecs.org/) (although created for RSpec and Ruby) contains many good general principles
-- [Rubocop's guide on test naming](https://github.com/rubocop-hq/rspec-style-guide#naming) (although created for RSpec and Ruby) contains many good general principles

-- Test coverage aim: 100%.
-This doesn't mean that the build should fail if it's 99, but specifying a lower aim makes no sense as the goal is to have everything covered
-- Tests should be written to test, not to increase coverage
-- Their scope should be very limited (to not bleed into other stuff, both functionality and coverage wise) and it should be clear what they test

 ## File structure and naming

 - Names should be simple, clear and intuitive